mike-shtil/grx/README.md

-# Pylon
+# Grx
-## a friendly flexible box layout grid
+## Grx is a layout grid utilizing on CSS3's flexbox model.

-**Pylon** allows you to create scalable layouts in a dependable, declarative way.
-Under the hood, **Pylon** is based on the awesome flexible box CSS3 syntax.
+**Grx** allows you to implement scalable layouts in a dependable, declarative manner.
+The syntax is lightweight, relying on defaults as much as possible for easy rapid prototyping.

 ### Stay tuned for updates.